pingcap/docs-cn/performance-tuning-practices.md

     - With the [Top SQL](/dashboard/top-sql.md) feature, you can visually monitor and explore the CPU consumption of each SQL statement in your database during execution to troubleshoot database performance issues.
     - With [Continuous Profiling](/dashboard/continuous-profiling.md), you can continuously collect performance data from each instance of TiDB, TiKV, and PD.
 When applications use different interfaces to interact with TiDB, the difference in the CPU consumption of TiDB is huge.
-    - With Performance Overview dashboard, you can get an overview of database time and SQL execution time breakdown information.
+    - With [Performance Overview Dashboard](/grafana-performance-overview-dashboard.md), you can get an overview of database time and SQL execution time breakdown information.
 You can analyze and diagnose performance based on database time to determine whether the performance bottleneck of the entire system is in TiDB or not.
 If the bottleneck is in TiDB, you can use the database time and latency breakdowns, along with load profile and resource usage, to identify performance bottlenecks within TiDB and tune the performance accordingly.

 With a combination usage of these features, you can analyze and tune performance for real-world applications efficiently.